Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Conclusion and Discussion

 \SAVE{Ref.~\onlinecite{Jinho} performed a Fourier transform of the spatially-modulated strength of the boson mode motivated by the prior use of such Fourier transforms on the basic electronic \LDOS~ (in the presence of random scatterers) to back out the quasiparticle dispersion relation around its nodal points~\cite{McElroy}.
 Zhu and Balatsky~\cite{Zhu1,Zhu2}, using a model of the same form as our Eq.~\eqref{eq:HBCS}, numerically evaluated the wavevector dependences (and identified the best match with experiment among their family of models), but gave no analytical justification.
 Perhaps an extension of our small-damping theory to the wavevector dependence will yield a simple picture, in the spirit of the ``octet model'' explaining low-energy modulations in terms of the quasiparticle dispersion~\cite{McElroy}.
 However, in the presence of the well known disorder of pairing amplitude in BSCCO, it's not clear if this has anything to do with data.}

 \acknowledgments We thank J. C. Davis, J. W. Alldredge, D. J. Scalapino, A. Balatsky, P. Hirschfeld, J.-X. Zhu, and M. Fischer for conversations.
-We also thank J. W. Alldredge and J. C. Davis for providing us with unpublished data sets.
-This work was supported by NSF grant DMR-1005466 and made use of the Cornell Center for Materials Research computing Facilities which are supported through the NSF MRSEC program (DMR-1120296).
+We also thank J. W. Alldredge for providing us with data sets.
+This work was supported by NSF grant DMR-1005466 and CCMR computing facilities.